-Yes, you can use coconut oil as a natural preservative for food, thanks to its 80–90% saturated fats.
+Yes, you can use coconut oil as a natural preservative for food, thanks to its 80 – 90% saturated fats.
 Saturated fats do not readily react with free radicals.
 And so they do not oxidize easily.
-How about the remaining unsaturated fats in coconut oil?
+What about the remaining unsaturated fats in coconut oil?
 Will they oxidize and cause problem?

 The saturated fats that predominate in coconut oil will spatially spread out the unsaturated fats.
 This will cut off the interactions among the unsaturated fats that could have resulted in chain reaction in case they oxidize with the presence of free radicals.
 But that's just the theory.

 Peanut butter is highly unsaturated.
-To slow its rate of oxidation and turning bad, you need to keep it in the refrigerator.
-But ever since I started to use RBD or virgin coconut oil to preserve the food naturally, I do not need to refrigerate the butter spread.
+To slow its rate of oxidation and prevent it from turning bad, you need to keep it in the refrigerator.
+But ever since I started to use RBD or virgin coconut oil to preserve the food naturally, I do not need to refrigerate the butter spread anymore.
 It can stay out at room temperature for months without turning bad.

 You can also use MCT oil or liquid coconut oil as natural preservatives too.
 These food-grade fractionated coconut oils are 100% saturated.